andrewx-bu/BetCalendar/README.md

 # BetCalendar
-First Swift Project, SwiftData exercises
+First Swift Project, SwiftData exercises.
+At the moment only allows adding tasks and setting priority to a task manager.